shuaiwhu/python-async-io/README.md

 # python-async-io
 # Async IO
 ## Async IO Explained
 Async IO may at first seem counterintuitive and paradoxical.
-How does something that facilitates concurrent code use a single thread and a single CPU core?
+How does something that facilitates concurrent code use **a single thread** and **a single CPU core**?
 I’ve never been very good at conjuring up examples, so I’d like to paraphrase one from Miguel Grinberg’s 2017 PyCon talk, which explains everything quite beautifully:

 Chess master Judit Polgár hosts a chess exhibition in which she plays multiple amateur players.
 She has two ways of conducting the exhibition: synchronously and asynchronously.